 - For consistency, Asbury Theological Seminary will use CDC recommendations as the baseline guidance for considering and establishing the Seminary’s policies and actions.
 All such guidance will be appropriately applied to our context and be processed by our COVID-19/Coronavirus Response Team before being issued as official policy statements of the Seminary and posted on our website.
-These policies may include guidelines that exceed the then-current CDC guidance.
+These policies may include guidelines that exceed current CDC guidance.

 - Any faculty, staff or student who has tested positive for COVID-19 or has had a bona fide exposure (click here for definition of exposure) to anyone who has tested positive must report this to HR (faculty/staff) or Student Services (students) immediately AND must follow all applicable CDC and state/local guidance for self-quarantining, etc. before returning to any campus facility, instructional site, or their individual room in a residence hall.
 Any student residing in a Seminary residence hall who falls into any of these categories must contact Residence Life regarding special quarantine housing that is available and must use this housing before returning to their room in their residence hall.
 Kalas Village is considered a personal home for purposes of quarantining within that unit.
 The national COVID-19 Hotline may be reached at (800) 722-5725 to receive additional guidance.

 - Seminary staff remain available to support anyone in our community who desires it.
 Please contact the appropriate person/office below based on your particular category or need: